 Physician Orders need to be faxed to 802-886-8947 prior to arriving for a test.

-Testing may also be done while being seen at our Respiratory Clinics at Springfield Health Center, Rockingham Health Center, or Mountain Valley Health Center.
+Testing may also be done while being seen at one of our clinics.

 Tests are run at Rutland Regional Medical Center via Springfield Hospital Lab and results are sent to the ordering provider within 72 hours.
 Please call if you have not received your results in 5 days.